PandemiaProject/pandemia/docs/source/user_guide.rst

 For a given **Configuration**, optimization algorithms can then be used to determine the **Policy** that minimizes the **Cost**.
-Recall that the **Policy** is the object referred to in Section `4 <#sec:input>`__, consisting of arrays of integers and floats, that determines which interventions are active or available in each region each day.
+Recall that the **Policy** is the object referred to in Section
+`4 <#sec:policymaker>`__, consisting of arrays of integers and floats, that determines which interventions are active or available in each region each day.

 Such an optimization algorithm can be found in the Pandemia codebase.
 It uses a genetic algorithm to search for optimal policies.
 Much like the